 Here’s is a simple procedure to test your audio components to diagnose the problem and know how to fix it.
 These fixes also work for issues where the front car speakers are not working.

-For this article, we’ll assume that your car system has a two-channel amplifier, a crossover, a head unit and two door speakers – with only the left working and right speaker not working.
+For this article, we’ll assume that your car system has a two-channel amplifier, a crossover, a head unit, and two-door speakers – with only the left working and right speakers not working.

 As such, you’ll want to make sure that the speaker is the root of your problem before removing it.
-That’s especially if the speakers are behind the door panels.
+For example, if your left-side speakers are not working, you can safely rule out the head unit and amp.
+That’s especially if the speakers are behind the door panels since it is a very involved process.

 Testing For Speaker Problems